andrewm24/andrewm24.github.io/README.md

 # ZHONG

-A minimalist web app that combines a Pomodoro-style timer with a private daily journal.
+A minimalist, Pokémon-themed web app that combines a Pomodoro-style timer with a private daily journal.
 All data stays in your browser.

 ## Features

 - 25‑minute focus timer with start, pause, and reset controls
 - Journal entries saved by date in `localStorage`
 - Expand entries to read or edit
+- Attach images or videos to journal entries
+- Preview selected media before saving entries
+- See existing attachments when editing entries
+- Delete entries or edit them later
+- Confetti celebration when the timer completes
-- Calming, responsive layout using the Inter font
+- Calming, responsive layout with playful Pokémon styling and subtle animations
+- Spinning, bouncing Pokéball and scrolling Pokéball background for extra flair
+- A running Pikachu sprite dashes across the page
+- Smoothly animated circular countdown with progress ring
+- Offline-ready via simple service worker caching

 ## Usage